 In this study, patients answer surveys about their experience with the treatment they choose.
 Participating helps future patients who face the same decision about choosing between treatment options.
-Learn more at www.CISTOstudy.org.

 Questions to ask your doctor

 To get the most from the visit with your doctor, you might want to review these questions and take them with you.